tevfik/datumpy/README.md

-Here is the re-generated `README.md` file:

-# **Datum API**
+# **datumpy**

-Welcome to Datum API, a simple RESTful API for storing and retrieving data from various devices.
+Welcome to datumpy, a simple RESTful API for storing and retrieving data from various devices.

 ### Setup